Quick Service Restaurant

 With more than 500,000 deliveries a year for this QSR, having the right software and technology in place is critical for success.

-According to Andy Moses, senior vice president of sales and solutions, Penske Logistics, a proprietary system helps design the most efficient routes with a route algorithm.
+According to Andy Moses, senior vice president of solutions and sales strategy, Penske Logistics, a proprietary system helps design the most efficient routes with a route algorithm.
 Dedicated staff constantly redesign this QSR's routes for absolute optimization.

 "We also invested in an entirely new fleet—new trailers with multi-temp units—and we rebuilt every single one of our distribution centers with larger coolers and freezers to support this restaurant's expansion.